prabhakar267/WA-Reader/README.md

 # WhatsApp Reader
-PHP based web-app to easily see your chats with your friends in a familiar user interface of WhatsApp, because reading from the backup text file is too boring.
+WhatsApp Reader is a PHP based web application for a person to easily see his chats with his friends in a familiar user interface of WhatsApp, because reading from the backup text (.txt) file is too boring.
-It asks you to upload the ".txt" file of your chat.
-You can get the ".txt" file from the Email Conversation button in your WhatsApp.
+You simply need to upload the ".txt" file of your chat.
+You can get the ".txt" file from the **Email Conversation** button in your WhatsApp.
 _It may not be 100% correct, since I simply built this to read a piece of chat I found in my Inbox, and I hope it is useful for several others like me._

+---

 Here are some questions, you might ask before using this:

 *  **How do I export my chat history from WhatsApp?**